TheCodingSheikh/helm-charts/charts/raw/README.md

         SAMPLE_KEY: value
 ```

-This will render a static ConfigMap with metadata and data.

 ---

-## Tips
+## 💡 Tips

-- You can use `{{ .Values }}` inside your templates to access global values.
+- Use `.Values` inside templates to access global values.
-- When using `rangeKey`, the system will handle both maps and arrays.
-- `rangeKey` is optional.
-If omitted, the template is rendered once with `.Values` context.
+- `rangeKey` is optional; omit it to render the template once.
+- You can disable any resource by setting `enabled: false`.
+- `resources:` is the only key that generates manifests.
+- When iterating over a **map**, the template gets:
+  - `.key`: the map key (e.g. `app-a`)
+  - `.value`: the map value (e.g. `{ image: nginx, replicas: 2 }`)

 ---

-Enjoy flexible, reusable Helm manifests with just a few lines!
+With just a clean `values.yaml`, you can manage multiple resources with less YAML and full control. 💡

+Happy templating! 🚀